stefanvangastel/docker-cakephp/README.md

 docker-cakephp
 ======================

-Dockerfile for deploying a CakePHP application in a Docker container, able to connect to a remote database with database-based sessions.
+Dockerfile for deploying your CakePHP application in a Docker container, able to connect to a remote database with database-based sessions and inject ENV vars to configure your application.

+Based on Ubuntu 16.04 Xenial and PHP 7.0

 Usage
 -----